-Let’s be honest: We all say Halloween candy is for kids, but it’s hard not to reach for a piece — or seven — once it’s in your house.
+Let’s be honest: We all say Halloween candy is for kids, but it’s hard not to reach for a piece — or seven — once they’re in your house.

 While we can’t come to your house and physically prevent you from housing the whole bag at once, we can offer you some tried-and-true tips to keep your candy binge in check.